tlswg/tls13-spec/draft-ietf-tls-tls13.md

 these properties are not necessarily independent, but reflect the protocol consumers' needs.

-Establishing the same session key.
+Establishing the same session keys.
-: The handshake needs to output the same session key on both sides of the handshake, provided that it completes successfully on each endpoint (See {{CK01}}; defn 1, part 1).
+: The handshake needs to output the same set of session keys on both sides of the handshake, provided that it completes successfully on each endpoint (See {{CK01}}; defn 1, part 1).

-Secrecy of the session key.
+Secrecy of the session keys.
-: The shared session key should be known only to the communicating parties, not to the attacker (See {{CK01}}; defn 1, part 2).
+: The shared session keys should be known only to the communicating parties, not to the attacker (See {{CK01}}; defn 1, part 2).
 Note that in a unilaterally authenticated connection, the attacker can establish its own session keys with the server, but those session keys are